Railroad Marsh Basin Maintenance Project

 For more information on this project contact David Eshoo at email@example.com

 Status: Construction ongoing, see Hawthorne Utility Undergrounding District page for more information and project status updates.

 Richardson Bay Sanitary District (RBSD) has a project currently under construction to rehabilitate sanitary sewer lines within their district service area.
 The project is scheduled to be completed at the end of summer 2022.

 For more information visit RBSD's website at http://richardsonbaysd.org/.

 Sanitary District #5 of Marin County Pipeline Rehabilitation Project

 Sanitary District 5 (SD5) has an upcoming project to rehabilitate sanitary sewer lines within their district service area.
-The project is scheduled to be constructed starting in spring of 2022.
+The project is scheduled to be constructed starting summer of 2022.